xapian/xapian-developer-guide/contributing/new-contributors.rst

 may look a bit daunting the first time, but we're here to help, and a lot of the details will become natural over time.

-.. todo:: Point to some git & github advice.

 Checking out and building Xapian
 --------------------------------